mbrukman/a-conceptual-overview-of-asyncio/readme.md

 - [ ] Add an async generators section (if necessary)
 - [ ] Review & rename the hypotheses.
 - [ ] A fuller example w/ file I/O
-- [ ] Remaining details, e.g. 3 queues & select/events
+- [ ] Remaining details -- e.g. 3 queues, select/events & async gens
+- [ ] Table of contents
 - [ ] Final read-through

 ## Motivation

 I've used `asyncio` a couple times now, but never really felt confident in my mental-model of how it works and how I can best use it.
-The official `asyncio` docs provide decent-enough documentation for each specific function in the package, but, in my opinion, lack a cohesive overview of the design and functionality to help the user make informed decisions about which tool in the `asyncio` tool-kit they ought to grab, or to recognize when `asyncio` is the entirely wrong tool-kit.
+The official `asyncio` docs provide pretty-decent documentation for each specific function in the package, but, in my opinion, lack a cohesive overview of the design and functionality to help the user make informed decisions about which tool in the `asyncio` tool-kit they ought to grab, or to recognize when `asyncio` is the entirely wrong tool-kit.
 This is my attempt to fill that gap.

 There were a few blog-posts, stack-overflow discussons and other writings about `asyncio` that I found helpful, but didn't fully provide what I was looking for.
 I've linked them below.

 A few aspects particually drove my curiosity (read: drove me nuts).
 You should be able to answer all these questions by the end of this article.
-- What's roughly happening behind the scenes when various objects are `await`-ed?
+- What's roughly happening behind the scenes when an objects is `await`-ed?
 - How does `asyncio` differentiate between a task which doesn't need cpu-time to make progress towards completion (for example a network-request or file-read) as opposed to a task that does need cpu-time to make progress (for example, computing n-factorial).
 - How does `asyncio.sleep()` run asynchronously while `time.sleep()` does not?
 - How would I go about writing my own asynchronous variant of some operation (e.g. sleep, network-request, file-read, etc.)?